 How long we keep it

 Your data stays in Klubby until you or another admin at your club deletes your club, at which point it's removed permanently within 30 days.
-Technical logs are kept for 90 days.
+Technical logs (error reports, infrastructure metrics) are kept by our infrastructure providers (Sentry, Vercel, Supabase) under their own retention policies; see their terms for specifics.

 Federation linking